graearea/graearea.github.io/large-pedals.md

 * for an SV chassis it is extremely variable. you need to tell me what you want, and I'll send you a 20 or 25 or something similar

 ## How much are they?
-£38 delivered
+£45 delivered
-if you want 2 sizes, it's £10 for each extra width extension
+if you want 2 sizes, it's £10 for each extra.

 ## For orders, please [Use this Form](https://forms.gle/Bi147cGau4G2gFRY8)
 any problems email john@uberniche.co.uk